In Exmoor you can be adventurous as you like – only you can limit you!! The level for most of the activities ranges from beginner to experienced.

 Snowdrop Valley at Wheddon Cross in February, Exmoor’s Dark Skies Festival in October, Dunster by Candlelight in December - just three of the many different special things happening in Exmoor National Park throughout the year.

-Active and sporting events include the Exmoor Walking Festival and several cycling challenges such as the Exmoor Explorer and the Exmoor Beast.
+Active and sporting events include the Golden Horseshoe endurance horse ride and several cycling challenges such as the Exmoor Explorer and the Exmoor Beast.
 We advise you to book your accommodation at Exmoor House early.

 Culture is not forgotten - with the Two Moors Festival and Simonsbath Festival offering a feast of musical and literary entertainment, you will never be short of things to do when you stay at Exmoor House.